resurfaceio/logger-ruby/README.md

 ## Using Rack Middleware

-This works for Sinatra and other Rack-based framework including Rails itself.
+This works for Sinatra and other Rack-based frameworks including Rails.
 This does usage logging without changing application controllers to use around_actions.
-Simply add a top-level use method as shown below. (for rails, this is config.ru)
+Simply add a top-level use method as shown below.
+(For rails, this is config.ru)

     require 'resurfaceio/logger'
     use HttpLoggerForRack